 Nine Goddess and Days of Navratri

-Chaitra Navratri 2018 dates are lying from 18th March to 26th March.
+Sharad Navratri 2018 dates are lying from 10th October to 18th October.
 Nine Goddess are worshipped during Navratri festival and the name of those nine Goddess according to Navratri days are -

 Navratri Day 1 - Maa Shailaputri

 Navratri Day 2 - Maa Brahmacharini

 The first three sacred days of Navratri festival are dedicated to Goddess “Durga”, next three days are devoted to Goddess Laxmi and the final last three holy days are dedicated to Goddess Saraswati.

 Chaitra navratri is the begining of summer season and end of winter season.
 It is called the auspicious day because at this time, the sun enters the sign Aries of the Zodiac.
 This auspicious day is known as Hindu New Year.
 Sharad Navratri is the starting of the winter season in India.
 This time celebrate Sharad Navratri 2018 with great zeal and devotion to get the blessing of Goddess Durga.
 It is said that he/she who worships Maa Durga and do fasting during navratri, always remains healthy and happy in his/her life.